cs0320/notes/book/src/algorithms/algorithms.md

 # Thinking About Algorithms Like An Engineer

-These notes are a combination of notes from prior semesters on multiple topics.
+These notes combine multiple sources from prior semesters.
 Broadly, they discuss:
 * data representations vs. interfaces;
 * kd-trees;
 * comparators (from the perspective of the kd-tree class as a consumer);
 * bloom filters; and
 * A* search.

 They aren't well-organized, because I put them together mid-semester, by request, in the hope they are interesting.
+We probably won't be able to talk about everything here in class.

 ## Thinking About Data Representations